timd/WeWatch/README.markdown

 ### In progress:

+- ensure that programme image load is non-blocking

+### Todo:
 - move Twitter network login to more appropriate place

-### Todo:
 - clean up display and formatting of multiple friend name [Need Frankie to add a test feed that returns more watcher names]
 - add data refresh method to appDidEnterForeground (check in Programming iOS4 book)